Windows Installer, Java Installer, Freeware Installer

-Creating a Professional Package
+Creating a Professional MSI or EXE Package

 • For the editor to function properly some registry keys must be present on the target system.